A Guide to Protecting Your Information & Privacy While Traveling

 Icon image of credit cardsOnly bring along cards that you absolutely need – ideally one credit card and one debit card that you use often, and then your ID card.
 Leave the rest at home in a safe place.

 Icon image of a credit card and a documentIf you must absolutely use an ATM, make sure it is a safe one in a public area, and don’t forget to shield your PIN entry.
+Check that there is nothing suspicious attached to the card reader.

 Image of a passport